opencarecc/opencareMakerPlaybook/how_to_involve_a_local_community.md

 Then you have to choose four or five communities with different characteristics.
 The first step to involve citizens of different communities is inform and share goals, timing, methods and tools.

-In OpenCare project we met “active” communities in Milan in order to engage citizens: citizen/groups of people used to collaborate in order to find solutions to emergent social needs or care-related solutions.

 Opencare local team (WeMake and Municipality of Milan) contacts four communities

 Elderly people with a common passion: dancing